What Bonds Are Dna Held Together By

 Chemical Structure of DNA Components

-To fully understand the nature of DNA bonds, it's important to examine the chemical structure of DNA's building blocks:
+To fully understand the nature of DNA bonds, make sure to examine the chemical structure of DNA's building blocks:

 The arrangement of atoms and electrons within these components dictates their ability to form bonds with each other.